CoFH/cofh.github.io/docs/redstone-furnace/index.md

 Most [smelting](https://minecraft.gamepedia.com/Smelting) recipes can be performed in a redstone furnace for 2,000 RF.

-Redstone furnaces have some recipes of their own, some of which override regular smelting recipes.
+Redstone furnaces have some recipes of their own, some of which replace regular smelting recipes.
 The following table lists these recipes.

 {% include recipe-table.html type='redstone-furnace' recipes=page.recipe-list %}